 You can use the search bar to find a specific user, use sorting to find the latest connections, or use filters to find groups of connections based on previous tags and notes, industry, company, and more.

-When you find a connection, you want to tag, click on the ellipsis (⋯) at the end of the connection row, then select the Apply Tag option.
+STEP 2 –When you find a connection you want to tag, click on the ellipsis (⋯) at the end of the connection row, then select the Apply Tag option.

 In case you want to use one of the existing tags, you can select it by clicking on it in the dropdown menu or searching for it by entering the tag name in the search field.

-Once the tag is applied, the success toast notification will appear, confirming the successful action.
+Once the tag is applied, the success notification will appear, confirming the successful action.

-All the tags that you successfully apply will appear in your Connection list in the Tags column.
+STEP 4 – Overview of Tags – All the tags that you successfully apply will appear in the Tags Menu.

-It’s also possible to tag multiple connections at once.
-Just tick the checkboxes on the left-hand side for the connections you wish to apply the tag to and click on the Apply Tag button above the spreadsheet.
+It’s also possible to tag multiple connections at once from the Connection section.
+Just tick the checkboxes on the left-hand side for the connections you wish to apply the tag to and click on the Apply Tag button.

 Once you click the Apply Tag button, the popup will appear, and you can follow the same steps mentioned above.